-Approximate Contractual Amount 2014 2013 Financial instruments whose contract amounts represent credit risk: Commitments to extend credit \$ 26,833,000 \$ 26,313,000 Commercial letters of credit 2,027,000 2,125,000
+Appro Contractu ximate al Amount 2015 2014 Financial instruments whose contract amounts represent credit risk: Commitments to extend credit \$ 35,843,000 \$ 26,833,000 Commercial letters of credit 1,889,000 2,027,000

-Leases-The Company leases its main office and a branch location.
-The main office lease commenced on October 26, 2006 and has a 10 year term.
-The lease requires monthly payments starting at \$29,466 for the first year, increasing 3% per year thereafter.
-The lease is renewable at the bank's option for one five year term.
+Leases-The Company leases its new corporate headquarters and a branch location at its prior corporate headquarters.
+The main office lease commenced on November 1, 2015 and has a 12 years and 2 months term.
+The lease requires monthly payments starting at \$26,291 for the first year, increasing 3% per year thereafter.
+We received a twenty (20) month rent abatement at the lease commencement date.
 The branch lease commenced on June 1, 2007 and has a 7 year term.
 The lease requires monthly payments of \$5,500 for four years and monthly lease payments of \$6,000 for three years.
 The lease is renewable at the bank's option for two five year terms.
 In October 2013, the Company exercised its first option to renew the branch lease for five years.
 The renewed lease requires monthly payments of \$6,300 for three years and monthly lease payments of \$6,772 for two years commencing on June 1, 2014.
-As of December 31, 2014, future minimum lease payments under all noncancelable lease agreements inclusive of sales tax and maintenance costs for the next five years and thereafter are as follows:
+In February 2016, we cancelled the lease at our prior corporate headquarters; however, we continue to lease the branch at that location.
+As of December 31, 2015, future minimum lease payments under all noncancelable lease agreements inclusive of sales tax and maintenance costs for the next five years and thereafter are as follows: